-Risk reporting
+Risk reporting and categorisation

-- 1. Providers of hosting services and providers of interpersonal communications services shall transmit, by three months from the date referred to in Article 3(4), to the Coordinating Authority of establishment a report specifying the following: - (a) the premise for the risk assessment pursuant to Article 3(2), the process and the results of the risk assessment conducted or updated pursuant to Article 3, including the assessment of any potential remaining risk referred to in Article 3(5); - (b) any mitigation measures taken pursuant to Article 4 and the results thereof including the effectiveness of these measures and how they comply with the requirements of Article 4(2), and in case of age assessment and verification measures, how they comply with the requirements of Article 4 (3); - (ba) any other mitigation measures implemented before carrying out the risk assessment and, when available, complementary informations about the effectiveness of these measures; - (bb) the effectiveness of these measures and how they comply with the requirements of Article 4 (2); - (c) where potential remaining risk as referred to in Article 3(5) is identified, any available information relevant for identifying as precisely as possible the parts or components of the service, or the specific users or groups or types of users, in respect of which the potential remaining risk arises and the planned further measures to mitigate this risk. - (d) whether the provider intends to requests to the Coordinating Authority of establishment the authorisation to display the sign of compliance as referred to in accordance with in Article 5b. - (d) any other relevant measures taken to mitigate the risk and the results thereof.
+- 1. Providers of hosting services and providers of interpersonal communications services shall transmit, by three months from the date referred to in Article 3(4), to the Coordinating Authority of establishment a report specifying including the following: - (a) the premise for the risk assessment pursuant to Article 3(2), the process and the results of the risk assessment conducted or updated pursuant to Article 3, including the assessment of any potential remaining risk referred to in Article 3(5); - (b) any mitigation measures taken pursuant to Article 4 and, where applicable, Article 5a, and the results thereof including the effectiveness of these measures and how they comply with the requirements of Article 4(2), and in case of age assessment and verification measures, how they comply with the requirements of Article 4 (3); - (ba) any other mitigation measures implemented before carrying out the risk assessment and, when available, complementary informations about the effectiveness of these measures; - (bb) the effectiveness of these measures and how they comply with the requirements of Article 4 (2);

+- (c) where potential remaining risk as referred to in Article 3(5) is identified, any available information relevant for identifying as precisely as possible the parts or components of the service, or the specific users or groups or types of users, in respect of which the potential remaining risk arises and the planned further measures to mitigate this risk. - (ca) a self-assessment against the criteria established for the categorisation of risks of the service or the parts or components of the service, following the template established in accordance with Article 5(2a)laid down in ANNEX XIV; - (d) whether the provider intends to requests to the Coordinating Authority of establishment the authorisation to display the sign of compliance reduced risk as referred to in accordance with in Article 5b.

+(d) any other relevant measures taken to mitigate the risk and the results thereof.

-When made available, this report should shall include available statistical information to support and illustrate the development and effectiveness of mitigation measures.
+When made available, tThis report should shall include available statistical information to support and illustrate the development and effectiveness of mitigation measures.